hamiednasser3/pyarmorodoo/README.md

 7. Copy with overwrite all generated content of encryption folder into the root folder of your custom module.

    ***THAT'S ALL***

+Notice:
+Install pyarmor if not yet installed:

+       pip install pyarmor